tokenring-ai/terminal/README.md

 1. Validates command is present
 2. Checks command safety level
-3. If unknown, prompts user for confirmation
+3. If unknown, prompts user for confirmation (10-second timeout)
-4. If dangerous, prompts user for confirmation
+4. If dangerous, prompts user for confirmation (no timeout)
 5. Executes command with configured timeout
 6. Truncates output if exceeds crop limit
 7. Returns formatted result with exit code and output